 Under the Meralco refund scheme, the Group may opt to refund through postdated checks or as a fixed monthly credit to bills with cash option.
 The Group has opted to recover the refund through fixed monthly credit to bills with cash option, starting in November 2005 until January 2011.
-The income from the refund in 2006 amounted to \$\mathbb{P}90\$ million.
-The receivable was discounted using an EIR of 10%.
+The income from the refund in 2006 amounted to ₱90 million.
+The receivable was discounted using an

+EIR of 10%.

-As of September 30, 2012, 2011 and 2010, the Group's receivable from Meralco, which is included in "Other asset", amounted to nil, \$\mathbb{P}7\$ million (net of unearned interest income of \$\mathbb{P}3\$ million) and \$\mathbb{P}19\$ million (net of unearned interest income of \$\mathbb{P}12\$ million), respectively (see Note 10).
-Interest income recognized on amortization of unearned interest income amounted to nil, \$\mathbb{P}3\$ million and \$\mathbb{P}9\$ million in 2012, 2011 and 2010 respectively (see Note 26).
+As of September 30, 2013, 2012 and 2011, the Group's receivable from Meralco, which is included in "Other asset", amounted to nil, P7 million (net of unearned interest income of P3 million) and P19 million (net of unearned interest income of P12 million), respectively (see Note 10).
+Interest income recognized on amortization of unearned interest income amounted to nil in 2013 and 2012 and P3 million in 2011 (see Note 26).